AlphaPack/glyue-docs/reference/integration_components/integration.md

 ### description

-a documentation field providing an overview of the integrations functions.
+Documentation field providing an overview of the integrations functions.

 ### run_async

-a boolean flag on whether to run the integration synchronously.
-Ideal for longer running tasks.
+Boolean flag on whether to run the integration synchronously.
+Ideal for longer running tasks or in combintaion with `callint` to spawn additional processes.

 ### before_hook

-a block of code that executes prior to the initializaion of the integration.
+A block of code that executes prior to the initializaion of the integration.

 ### finally_hook

-a block of code that executes prior to the completion of an integration.
+A block of code that executes prior to the completion of an integration.
 This block will always run regardless of integration status.

 ### on_failure_hook